Non-Toxic Personal Care Products

 My favourite moisturiser is the Scent Free 24 Hour Anti-Aging cream by Green People.
 I have quite dry skin and this keeps it moisturised all day.
 I like that it contains organic ingredients and prebiotics.

-Osea Atmosphere Protection Cream is the moisturiser I would go for if you are based in the US or Canada.
-Osea is a wonderful clean beauty brand and this is a great moisturiser to wear under makeup.
+Osea Atmosphere Protection Cream is the moisturiser I am planning on trying next.
+Osea is a wonderful clean beauty brand and this is a great moisturiser that helps create a barrier against environmental pollutants.

 Body Moisturiser